alex-shul/optimizer/README.md

 > **Help is welcome!**
 The project is under development, so you can commit to the master branch.
 You can also write about errors found in "issues".

-Optimization tool for CSS &amp; JS files, created as Yii2 extension.
+Tool for automatic assets optimization.
+Work with CSS &amp; JS files.
+This tool created as Yii2 extension.
 Refactoring in progress...

 ## Install